 Apple Music is one of the best known of all the online platforms where most fans are likely to have an iTunes account and will head there first to check out new music.
 Making it easy for fans to find you and engage with you is a guaranteed way to generate more downloads and streams.
-After you upload your music to the service, take advantage of Apple’s tips and features to encourage more streams and downloads.
+After you upload your music to Apple Music for Artists, take advantage of their tips and features to encourage more streams and downloads.

 Help Your Audience find you with links and badges

 Fans who have seen you play live may not know that you have music available to download.
 Apple Music artists marketing tools can go a long way toward reminding fans you have music available to stream and to buy, Apple offers artists a suite of marketing tools including badges you can add to your website, newsletter, CD covers, social media platforms or anywhere else fans can access your music.